rust-lang/rust/library/compiler-builtins/README.md

-If you are working with a target that doesn't have binary releases of std available via rustup (this probably means you are building the core crate yourself) and need compiler-rt intrinsics (i.e. you are probably getting linker errors when building an executable: "undefined reference to __aeabi_memcpy"), you can use this crate to get those intrinsics and solve the linker errors.
+If you are working with a target that doesn't have binary releases of std available via rustup (this probably means you are building the core crate yourself) and need compiler-rt intrinsics (i.e. you are probably getting linker errors when building an executable: `undefined reference to __aeabi_memcpy`), you can use this crate to get those intrinsics and solve the linker errors.
 To do that, simply add this crate as a Cargo dependency (it doesn't matter where in the dependency graph this crate ends up, as long as it's there):